ste5an/maven-release/README.md

 #### Build & Deploy Application

-The following command will build the SpringBoot application and then deploy the snapshot version to the PackageCloud [Code2Bits Snapshot Repository][1].
+The following command will build the SpringBoot application and then deploy the snapshot version to the PackageCloud [Java Nibble Snapshot Repository][1].
 ```bash
 $ mvn clean deploy
 ```